kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 We extend the CRI protocol to contain information about the QoS-class resource assignment of containers.
-Currently we identify two types of resources (RDT and blockio) but the API changes will be generic so that it that will serve other similar resources in the future.
+Currently we identify two types of resources (RDT and blockio) but the API changes will be generic so that it will serve other similar resources in the future.

 We also extend the CRI protocol to support updates of QoS-class resource